Please Wait

 Money Laundering Through Antiquities

-The undetectable prices of antique materials make them ideal for money laundering purposes.
-The prices of such materials depend on the buyer’s preference or interest in the art pieces, which makes it difficult to estimate the real price of a material.
+The undetectable prices of antiquities materials make them ideal for money laundering purposes.
+The prices of such materials depend on the buyer’s preference or interest in the art pieces, which makes it difficult to estimate the actual cost of a material.

-Such pieces generally require one-time asset verification and are then sold many times in different jurisdictions to trespass the compliance bars.
+Such pieces generally require one-time asset verification and are sold many times in different jurisdictions to bypass compliance checks.
 The other most likely opportunity abused by money launderers is setting up an antique shop in remote areas where legitimate business activities happen to cover up the suspicious transactions.

 Money Laundering Through Real Estate

-The most suitable sector for money launderers, real estate is exploited by corrupt actors in terms of hefty cash transactions and manipulation of property valuations.
-From buying a real estate property to renovating it in partial cash payments can benefit both parties in terms of evading taxes.
+The most suitable sector for money launderers, real estate, is exploited by corrupt actors regarding hefty cash transactions and manipulation of property valuations.
+Buying a real estate property and renovating it in partial cash payments can benefit both parties in evading taxes.

-These renovated buildings are then rented out for extended periods while the illegal proceeds are mixed with rental income and black money turned clean.
-In the final stages, the property is sold with elevated prices calling it hikes in market prices and eventually, the laundered money enters into legitimate financial systems.
+These renovated buildings are rented out for extended periods while the illegal proceeds are mixed with rental income and black money turned clean.
+In the final stages, the property is sold at elevated prices, calling it a hike in market prices, and eventually, the laundered money enters legitimate financial systems.

 Below is the quantitive analysis of the above-discussed sectors with a likelihood of money laundering, supported by the research study.